 It is usually the Business Team and Citizen Developers who are most excited with the prospect of a platform expediting application implementation.
 It will be good not to lose sight of the developers in the team.

 Concerns of the developer community need to be addressed actively as these can cause demotivation and dissatisfaction within the community.

 A good change management plan needs to be in place.
-More importantly, the objectives and benefits of the no-code platform adoption should be communicated within your organization in detail.
+More importantly, the objectives and benefits of the low-code platform adoption should be communicated within your organization in detail.
 Impacts on teams, restructuring and change in responsibilities need to be communicated with team members.
-It is important to convey that the no-code adoption is being driven from the top.
+It is important to convey that the low-code adoption is being driven from the top.

 Are there any other aspects that should be considered ?
 Do write to us.

-If you need more details for your no-code strategy, reach us at email@example.com or
+If you need more details for your low-code strategy, reach us at firstname.lastname@example.org or